April 27, 2013 |

-Two men have been charged with murder in a March 22 slaying outside Brian's Cafe in Pottstown, the Montgomery County district attorney's office said today.
-The suspects were identified as Michael Hinton, 26, of Philadelphia, in custody since the day of the incident, and his cousin, Maurice Andrews, Jr., 19, of Pottstown, who remains at large.
-They have been charged with first-, second- and third-degree murder and related offenses in the shooting death of Victor E.B.
+Two men have been charged with murder in a March 22 slaying outside Brian's Cafe in Pottstown, the Montgomery County District Attorney's Office said Wednesday.
+The suspects were identified as Michael Hinton, 26, of Philadelphia, in custody since the day of the incident, and his cousin, Maurice Andrews Jr., 19, of Pottstown, who remains at large.
+They have been charged with first-, second-, and third-degree murder and related offenses in the shooting death of Victor E.B.
 Baez, 28.
-District Attorney Risa Vetri Ferman said that both men had gone to the cafe with weapons.
+District Attorney Risa Vetri Ferman said both men had gone to the cafe with weapons.

 April 10, 2013 |

 Montgomery County officials say a new state wiretapping law helped them take down a "notorious drug dealer" who sold large quantities of marijuana in Norristown and elsewhere.
 At a news conference Monday, District Attorney Risa Vetri Ferman displayed about 50 pounds of marijuana, stacks of cash, two semiautomatic handguns, and numerous cellphones seized last month from Ryan Gavlick and his alleged associates.
 Gavlick, 26, of Pottstown, and alleged supplier Jason Bishop, 38, of Philadelphia, were arrested March 8 in Upper Merion, after weeks of wiretaps and surveillance by county narcotics detectives.